lukecav/awesome-wp-developer-tools/README.md

 A collection of plugins to make WordPress development easier.

 * [AceIDE](https://wordpress.org/plugins/aceide/) - AceIDE is a WordPress code editor with the long term goal of becoming the ultimate environment to code/develop WordPress themes and plugins.
+* [Advanced Bulk Actions](https://wordpress.org/plugins/bulk-actions/) - Advanced Bulk Actions is a WordPress plugin that adds new bulk actions to your admin panel on the posts, pages and users overviews.
 * [Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/) - Manage and organize columns in the posts, users, comments and media lists in the WordPress admin panel.
 Transform the WordPress admin screens into beautiful, clear overviews.
 * [Admin Menu Editor](https://wordpress.org/plugins/admin-menu-editor/) - Admin Menu Editor lets you manually edit the Dashboard menu.
 You can reorder the menus, show/hide specific items, change premissions, and more.
 * [Change Username](https://wordpress.org/plugins/change-username/) - The Change Username plugin allows you to change the usernames of your WordPress users in an easy and effective way.